We monitor correspondence received by our office to support the Commissioner in improving the service you receive.

 - In 2021/22, the service from Surrey Police was deemed not to be acceptable in 4% of cases, compared to 2.4% of cases in 2020/21.
 A case for misconduct was found in 0.1% of cases (no change from 2020/21).

-Complaints received by the Independent Office for Police Conduct (IOPC)
+Independent Office for Police Conduct (IOPC) complaints data

-The IOPC publish regular updates about complaints received about each police force in England and Wales, as well as information about Surrey Police performance against a number of measures.
+The IOPC publish regular updates on Surrey Police complaints data, as well as information about Surrey Police performance against a number of measures.
 They also compare the results for each Force area to their most similar force group, and with the overall result for all police forces in England and Wales.

-- See IOPC information about Surrey Police, including investigations, news items and recommendations
+- See all IOPC information about Surrey Police, including investigations, news items and recommendations

-This page will be regularly updated with the latest data on all complaints received.
+This page will be regularly updated with the latest data on complaints received.